MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/manage-lists-app.md

 ### Lists and the SharePoint app

-If users in your organization created lists using the SharePoint app, those lists will be automatically moved to Lists without any action needed from the user.
+If users in your organization created lists using the SharePoint app, those lists are automatically moved to Lists without any action needed from the user.
 To get the best and richest lists integration experience in Teams, use the Lists app and pin your existing lists.

 ## Set up Lists